-Now entering year three, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to Fife, Lothians, Edinburgh and beyond.
+Now entering year seven, Dave’ Bike Shed has established itself as a trustworthy and great value for money cycle repair and maintenance provider to people from Fife, Lothians, Edinburgh and beyond.

-Thanks to all who continued to support the Shed in its second year, your repeat business and friendship is greatly appreciated - thanks for spreading the word about Dave and his expertise and care in looking after your bike.
-To my new customers; my thanks for your business again, see you in 2013 for the regular maintenance your bike needs to keep it tip top and giving you the performance it should.
+Thanks to all who continued to support the Shed in its first 6 years, your repeat business and friendship is greatly appreciated - thanks for spreading the word about Dave and his expertise and care in looking after your bike.
+To my new customers; my thanks for your business again, see you in 2017 for the regular maintenance your bike needs to keep it tip top and giving you the performance it should.

 C and his Scott MTB hardtail find the bicycle shop and repairs to a standard and quality he couldn't find elsewhere......